markbastian/7guis/README.md

   * Self-hosted cljs for cells vs. a parser?
   * More functions?
   * Evaluate watch-per-cell vs. global watch for performance
+  * Format column header cells and row index cells to gray and center aligned
+* Testing
+  * Move rich comment blocks into tests.

 ## Tips